(aka On last looking into Facebook Marketplace)

 Proverbial from the door;

-An empty mind for
+Give an empty mind for

-Thoughts to pass
+Thoughts to pass without

-Give me an empty heart
+Give an empty heart

 That treasures nought save

-Gifts bestowed by God,
+The gifts bestowed by God,

 And nature,